-Through a long-standing community partnership, the University of Colorado School of Medicine and The Denver Hospice are developing an Advance Care Planning (ACP) Volunteer Training Certification Program funded through the Colorado Health Foundation and NextFifty.
+Through a long-standing community partnership, the University of Colorado School of Medicine and The Denver Hospice have developed an Advance Care Planning (ACP) Volunteer Training Certification Program funded through the Colorado Health Foundation and NextFifty.

 What is advance care planning?